RonenNess/GeonBit.UI/README.md

 That's it!
 Just few things to remember:

-- If you don't have the default themes fonts installed, you need to install the fonts from ```Content/Fonts/``` on your computer.
 - If your development environment is on Linux, there are few more steps to follow: [Installing on Linux](#extra-steps-for-linux).